dashbitco/nimble_pool/README.md

 ## Types of callbacks

 NimblePool has two types of callbacks.
 Worker callbacks and pool callbacks.
 The worker callbacks configure the behaviour of each worker, such as initialization, checkin and checkout.
-The pool callbacks configure general pool behaviour, such as initialization, and potentially queueing and dequeuing in the future.
+The pool callbacks configure general pool behaviour, such as initialization and queueing.

 ## Examples